nseckinoral/samples-dotnet/inventory-v3-0/README.md

 Feel free to jump into our developer portal to look for more APIs and related documentation.

 [Developer Portal: Public APIs for v3.0](http://dev.xomni.com/v3-0/http-api/public-apis)
+# What is "In-Store Metadata?" #
+In-Store Metadata is a **store based** metadata that may be used to store contextual and optional data about an item.

+In "**Inventory Sample App**", it is used in 2 different ways:

+- Fetch a single item, check if it's available to buy.
+- If it's not available, see other stores the product can be bought from.

+To see other stores available, first we fetched In-Store metadata of the item across multiple stores.
+Then we fetched nearby stores.
+After all, we took the matching Store IDs and presented them in a map control.

 #Flow Diagram#
 ![](https://github.com/nseckinoral/samples-dotnet/blob/dev/inventory-v3-0/InventorySampleAppFlowDiagram.PNG?raw=true)